Turtini/openshift-governance-framework/examples/network-policies/namespace-segmentation/README.md

 - Ingress traffic to pods in the namespace is denied by default
 - Only explicitly allowed ingress is permitted (added as follow-on policies)
+- Follow-on allow policies (such as ingress controller access) are applied explicitly to support Routes and shared platform services.

 ---